gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Network-Automation-with-Ansible.md

       register: RUNCFG
 ```

-Note when using the raw module do not set the connection to local.
+Note when using the raw module do not set the connection to network_cli.
 The raw module simply takes the input argument and executes the command on the remote host.

 #### Step-2: Edit the previous play to add a new task which will perform a time lookup.
 Then add another task to save the output to a file using the copy module.